 Individuals with close family bonds tend to be happier and healthier, both mentally and physically.
-Unfortunately, many families fail to implement healthy boundaries, leading to enmeshment and deep emotional pain.
+Though deep relationships between family members are important, some families fail to implement healthy boundaries.
+While there are different categories of unhealthy family dynamics in relation to boundaries, the particular one that we're discussing is known as enmeshment.

 If you believe your family is enmeshed, you are certainly not alone.
-In this article, we'll define enmeshment and identify the key characteristics, causes, and effects.
+In this article, we'll define enmeshment and identify the key characteristics, causes, and effects of this particular family dynamic.
 We'll also discuss the importance of healthy family relationships, how to overcome difficult relationship dynamics, and valuable resources for individuals, couples, and families in need of help.

 Many people don't realize they are part of an enmeshed family until they're well into adulthood, and some individuals never recognize the signs.
 Enmeshment involves blurred or nonexistent boundaries, unhealthy family patterns, control, social problems, a dysfunctional relationship pattern, and lack of independence and individuality.
 We'll cover these difficult dynamics in more detail later.